Hong Kong Layover: How To Plan For Your Extended Layover And Explore The City

 Once you are done exploring on your Hong Kong layover, head back to one of the Airport Express Stations, either Hong Kong or Kowloon.
 Get on the train to the airport.
 Go back through security to your flight!

 If you have a longer Hong Kong layover, I hope you have an enjoyable one.
-It’s one of my favorite cities in the world!!
+It’s one of my favourite cities in the world!!

 SAVE THIS TO PINTEREST